scipy/scipy/doc/source/tutorial/basic.rst

 exact integer arithmetic (thanks to Python's Long integer object), or by using floating-point precision and the gamma function.
 Another function returns a common image used in image processing: :obj:`lena`.
+Also :obj:`inversefunc` can be used to calculate the numerical inverse of a function.

 Finally, two functions are provided that are useful for approximating derivatives of functions using discrete-differences.
 The function